rachworsham/open_sdp_cte_toolkit/README.md

 # Understanding patterns of success among postsecondary CTE students: A diagnostic for institutional and system analysts
-This repository contains web guides, Stata code, and sample data to help education data analysts answer questions about student success in CTE pathways.
+This repository contains web guides, Stata code, R code and sample data to help education data analysts answer questions about student success in CTE pathways.
 This material can also be accessed on the
 OpenSDP website at [opensdp.github.io/analysis](https://opensdp.github.io/analysis).